Rupa & Co accepts resignation of CEO Dinesh Kumar Lodha and CFO Ramesh Agarwal

-Rupa & Co on Monday announced that accepted the resignation of Chief Executive Officer Dinesh Kumar Lodha and Chief Financial Officer Ramesh Agarwal.
+Rupa & Co on Monday announced that accepted the resignation of Chief Executive Officer (CEO) Dinesh Kumar Lodha and Chief Financial Officer (CFO) Ramesh Agarwal.

 Both resignations will be in effect from May 31.